zichengshan/JSON-java/Milestone-README.md

-* Performance comparison: might base on the average running time between in-library and outside
+* Performance comparison: Based on the average running time between in-library and outside.
+And their performance is better in library.

-* Intro to the build script
+* The built jar file is in JSON-java/build/libs/.